 - East African Economic Area

-- Interactions of the African Civilization with other
+- Interactions of the African Civilisation with other civilisations

 Institutions are leading the transformation of Africa (5 ECTS)

 - New Partnership for Africa's Development (NEPAD) [0.7]

 Download the module syllabus: “African institutions” (PDF)